XiaHaochong98/Cradle_OSWorld/README.md

     ]
 """

-    # 6.1 introduction: str, the introduction of the image
+    # 7.1 introduction: str, the introduction of the image
-    # 6.2 path: str, the path of the image
+    # 7.2 path: str, the path of the image
-    # 6.3 assistant: str, the response of the GPT-4V, if it is empty, indicates that this image has not had a reply from GPT-4V and will not have an assitant message
+    # 7.3 assistant: str, the response of the GPT-4V, if it is empty, indicates that this image has not had a reply from GPT-4V and will not have an assitant message

-# 7. output_format: dict, the output format and requirements for decision making
+# 8. output_format: str, the output format and requirements for decision making

 """
-    "output_format":{
-        "type": "decision_making",
-        "skill_steps": [
-            {
-                "name": "action1",
-                "description": "action1 description",
-                "params": {}
-            },
-            {
-                "name": "action2",
-                "description": "action2 description",
-                "params": {}
-            }
-        ],
-        "reason": "summary of the reason to chose the action or sequence of actions" }
+    "output_format":"{\n    \"type\": \"decision_making\",\n    \"skill_steps\": [\"skill1(args1,args2)\"],\n    \"reason\": \"summary of the reason to chose the skill or sequence of skills\"\n}"
 """

-    # 7.1 type: str, the type of the prompt, should be "decision_making"
+    # 8.1 type: str, the type of the prompt, should be "decision_making"
-    # 7.2 skill_steps: list of dict, the sequence of actions that GPT-4V chose
+    # 8.2 skill_steps: list of str, the sequence of function expression that GPT-4V chose
-    #    name: str, the name of the action
-    #    description: str, the description of the action
-    #    params: dict, the arguments of the action
-    #        [args1]: any, the first argument of the action, the key is the name of the argument, not only the "args1"
-    #        [args2]: any, the second argument of the action, the key is the name of the argument, not only the "args2"
-    # 7.3 reason: str, summary of the reason to chose the action or sequence of actions
+    # 8.3 reason: str, summary of the reason to chose the action or sequence of actions

-# 8. __comments__: str, comments for the input_example
+# 9. __comments__: str, comments for the input_example
 ```

 Calling GPT-4V message example: